-Queen Victoria had the font commissioned for her first born, as the one used traditionally christened Charles II’s illegitimate children Victoria wanted to disassociate from this and so had another created.
+Queen Victoria had the font commissioned, also for her first born, as the one used traditionally had christened Charles II’s illegitimate children: Victoria wanted to disassociate from this and so had another created.

 St Magdalene’s is where Lady Diana Spencer was christened in 1961, and Princess Charlotte also bears her late grandmother’s name; Princess Eugenie was also welcomed into the church here.

-Following the baptism, guests were invited back to Sandringham House for tea by Her Majesty.
+Following the baptism, guests were invited back to Sandringham House for tea by Her Majesty, who wore pale pink for the occasion, as well as her Singapore filigree brooch.
 There, they were served a slice of the christening cake, which is a tier of William and Catherine’s wedding cake, made by Fiona Cairns.

-The cake featured 9 tiers in Ivory icing, with floral decorations to represent the UK: roses, daffodils, shamrocks and thistles.
-This reflected The Duchess’ wedding dress, also bearing the same emblems in the lace.
+The cake featured nine tiers in Ivory icing, with floral decorations to represent the UK: roses, daffodils, shamrocks and thistles.
+This reflected the Duchess’ wedding dress, also bearing the same emblems in the lace.